-Also, talking about bones and teeth, dairy products contain calcium which helps, especially kids, develop a robust bony tissue.
+Also, talking about bones and teeth, dairy products contain calcium which helps, especially kids, develop robust bony tissue.
 Additionally, dairy products contribute vitamin D, potassium, and protein.
 The best thing about dairy products is that they are soft and easy to chew.

 Meat is an excellent source of iron, and especially proteins needed for muscle regeneration and other essential processes in the human body.
 Some people prefer to refrain from eating meat, but they find alternative sources of protein that can be a perfect substitute.

-A patient can attain a balanced and healthy diet without compromising an orthodontic treatment result.
+A patient can attain a balanced and healthy diet without compromising an Everett orthodontic treatment result.
 Here we include a list of foods you should avoid with recently installed braces, others you must avoid permanently during the entire process, and the good part, foods you can enjoy without guilt.